-Since that V2 Pro Series 7 review I did a couple of month ago I’ve received a great number of requests for other loose leaf vaporizers, with some people even asking me specific info on models I hadn’t even heard about.
+Since that V2 Pro Series 7 review I did a couple of month ago I've received a great number of requests for other loose leaf vaporizers, with some people even asking me specific info on models I hadn't even heard about.
 This is why I decided to take a closer look at some of the most popular herbal vaporizers and share my experiences with you.
-And because the PAX 2 Vaporizer is probably one of the most popular out there and by far one of the best-selling models, I’m going to start with it.
+And because the PAX 2 Vaporizer is probably one of the most popular out there and by far one of the best vaporizers for dry herb.

 The first PAX was released a couple of years ago and it became an instant hit because of its small size and flawless performance.
 Since then, manufacturing company (PAX Labs, Inc.) have invested a lot in research and development and managed to release a new and improved version of the product this spring.